Garnik645/cpp_problems/doc/oop1.md

 bool isXsTurn
 ```
 ***NOTE:*** All the data members may be private,
-to make member functions the only possible way to work with data members. :lock:
+to make member functions the only possible way to work with data. :lock:

 ## Member functions :hammer_and_pick:
 ```c++